Additional Installation Information

 Before installing Cisco ISE on a virtual machine, the installer performs hardware integrity checks by comparing the available hardware resources on the virtual machine with the recommended specifications.

-During a VM resource check, the installer checks for the hard disk space, number of CPU cores allocated to the VM, CPU clock speed, and RAM allocated to the VM.
-If the VM resources do not meet the basic evaluation specifications, the installation terminates.
-This resource check is applicable only for ISO-based installations.
+During a virtual machine (VM) resource check, the installer verifies the hard disk space, number of CPU cores, CPU clock speed, and RAM allocated to the VM.
+If the VM resources do not meet the basic evaluation specifications, installation terminates.
+This check applies only to ISO-based installations.

-When you run the Setup program, a VM performance check is done, where the installer checks for disk I/O performance.
-If the disk I/O performance does not meet the recommended specifications, a warning appears on screen, but it allows you to continue with the installation.
+When you run the Setup program, the installer performs a VM performance check for disk I/O. If disk I/O performance does not meet the recommended specifications, the installer displays a warning, but you can continue with installation.

-The VM performance check is done periodically (every hour) and the results are averaged for a day.
+The VM performance check is done periodically (every hour), and the results are averaged over one day.
 If the disk I/O performance does not meet the recommended specification, an alarm is generated.

 The VM performance check can also be done on demand from the Cisco ISE CLI using the show tech-support command.

-The VM resource and performance checks can be run independent of Cisco ISE installation.
-You can perform this test from the Cisco ISE boot menu.
+You can run VM resource and performance checks outside Cisco ISE installation.
+Use the Cisco ISE boot menu to perform these tests.

 Install Cisco ISE on VMware Virtual Machine Using the ISO File